panoptesDev/Safecoin/docs/src/tour-de-sol/useful-links.md

 ### Validator Discussions

 The Safecoin Discord server is where all the action happens.
 Join the server by visiting https://solana.com/discord.
-Check out the "Testnet (Tour de SAFE)" channel group.
+Check out the "Testnet (Tour de PANO)" channel group.